conraduouou/job-findr-preprocessing/README.md

 To run it as I have intended, you have to supply a dictionary argument that contains all the features as string keys:

 1. age
+2. sex
-2. experience
+3. experience
-3. experience_role
+4. experience_role
-4. experience_years
+5. experience_years
-5. hard_skills
+6. hard_skills
-6. soft_skills
+7. soft_skills
-7. certifications
+8. certifications
-8. training
+9. training
-9. degree
+10. degree

 ... with each key having a list (array) value of strings.
 If there is no valid value for a given feature, supply an empty array instead.